Listen. I know there are some of you for whom learning French is a Very Serious Business™.

 I know from experience that if I'm not constantly prompted to speak out loud, then I just don't.
 And speaking out loud is hugely important for learning a language: You need to train your mouth to make the sounds!

-So I would really recommend using Frantastique alongside an interactive course like Rocket French, Michel Thomas or even Pimsleur.
+So I would really recommend using Frantastique alongside an interactive course like Rocket French, Ouino or even Pimsleur.

 Remember that "little and often" thing?
 Well, Frantastique really wants you to do that, so they pace you through the material — sending you a maximum of one lesson per day.